ibm-ecosystem-engineering/envizi-integration-hub-app/docs/02-readme_prepare_configuration_file.md

     ]
 ```

-for each Datacenter from Turbonomic, the below `Accounts` and `Account Styles` will be created.
+If you configure the account style names properly then for each Datacenter from Turbonomic, the below `Accounts` and `Account Styles` will be created.
   ```
   Account                         Account Style
   -----------------------         ------------------------